-- Please include test cases. - We try to follow the Django coding style (basically, PEP 8 with longer lines OK). - By submitting a pull request, you're agreeing to release your changes under under the same BSD license as the rest of this project.
+- Please include test cases. - We try to follow the Django coding style. - If you install pre-commit, most of the style guidelines will be handled automatically. - By submitting a pull request, you're agreeing to release your changes under under the same BSD license as the rest of this project. - Documentation is appreciated, but not required.
+(Please don't let missing or incomplete documentation keep you from contributing code.)